No-Bake Monster Cookie Balls are a sweet bite-sized treat that’s easy to make and tastes just like everyone’s favorite monster cookie!

 More of My Favorite No-Bake Recipes

-From healthy energy bites and hearty granola to dreamy and decadent icebox pies, my Favorite No-Bake Recipes leave nothing out but the oven.
+From nutritious energy bites and hearty granola to dreamy and decadent icebox pies, my Favorite No-Bake Recipes leave nothing out but the oven.
 Skip the heat and enjoy these delicious no-bake eats!

-They’ve got it all going on.
-Chewy, crunchy, sweet, a little salty and lots of little bits chocolate.
-So much yum!
-If you do make these No-Bake Monster Cookie Bites, be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see. ????
-I love seeing how inspired and creative y’all get with the recipes I share.
+If you make these No-Bake Monster Cookie Balls, be sure to snap a picture and share it with me on Instagram @thebakermama so I can see.
+If you’re on Facebook, be sure to join my Friends of The BakerMama group to connect and share all the fun and yummy recipes of mine that you make! ????
+I just love seeing how inspired and creative y’all get with the ideas I share.
+Enjoy!

 xoxo,